It’s the age-old question for the hospitality industry, especially vacation rentals and Airbnbs:

 Should you ask them to do the dishwashing?
 Empty the trash?
 Start a load of towels in the wash?
 Or just charge a cleaning fee and keep your expectations low?

-The debate rages, but one thing is certain: guests are more likely to clean on their own if you provide them with good-quality cleaning supplies.
+The debate rages, but one thing is certain: guests are more likely to clean on their own if you provide them with good-quality cleaning products and cleaning tools.

-But what else are your vacation rental peers providing as far as hospitality cleaning supplies?
+But what else are your vacation rental peers providing as far as hospitality cleaning products and cleaning equipment?
 What should you provide?

-Here are the Essential 8 housekeeping supplies that will help guests help you:
+Here are the Essential 8 housekeeping and that will help guests help you:

 1. DISH SOAP